-Therefore, the description of the spacetime and of the various geodesic frequencies will only depend on three parameters: the mass M (that we express in units of kilometers in G=c=1 units), the dimensionless spin parameter j, and the dimensionless reduced quadrupole $\alpha \equiv -\bar{M}2$.
+Therefore, the description of the spacetime and of the various geodesic frequencies will only depend on three parameters: the mass M (that we express in units of kilometers in G = c = 1 units), the dimensionless spin parameter j, and the dimensionless reduced quadrupole $\alpha \equiv -\overline{M}2$.
 This is especially relevant for our analysis, as it reduces the number of parameters to be constrained.

 By relating QPO frequencies to geodesic frequencies through the adoption of a given model (the RPM in our present case), the mass M, reduced spin j and reduced quadrupole moment α can be measured as independent parameters determining the characteristics of the spacetime.
 These three parameters, if measured precisely, provide constraints on the NS EoS.
-This top-down approach involves no a priori assumption on the EoS and contrasts with other studies in which geodesic frequencies are compared to QPO frequencies based on the spacetime calculated for individual EoS and specific values of M and j (see e.g. Morsink & Stella 1999; Torok et al. 2016)
+This top-down approach involves no a priori assumption on the EoS and contrasts with other studies in which geodesic frequencies are compared to QPO frequencies based on the spacetime calculated for individual EoS and specific values of M and j (see e.g., Morsink & Stella 1999; Török et al. 2016)

-The spacetime considered in this work is equivalent to that introduced in (Pappas 2017) and valid for all rotation rates (see Appendix A for technical details).
-Our metric is different and more accurate than slowly-rotating approaches, as the second order Hartle-Thorne spacetime (see Urbancova et al. (2019) for recent and detailed analyses using this approach).
-It extends previous work on NS QPOs based on analytic spacetimes (Pappas 2012; Pappas & Apostolatos 2013; Pappas 2015; Tsang & Pappas 2016; Pappas 2017).
+The spacetime considered in this work is equivalent to that introduced in Pappas (2017) and valid for all rotation rates (see Appendix A for technical details).
+Our metric is different and more accurate than slowly rotating approaches, such as the second order Hartle-Thorne spacetime (see Urbancova et al. (2019) for recent and detailed analyses using this approach).
+It extends previous work on NS QPOs based on analytic spacetimes (Pappas 2012, 2015, 2017; Pappas & Apostolatos 2013; Tsang & Pappas 2016).
 The accuracy of the epicyclic frequencies used in this paper has been tested against fully numerical solutions showing an agreement better than 99% down to the innermost stable circular orbit (Pappas 2017), which outperforms the approaches described above.

-3. NUMERICAL ANALYSIS
+3. Numerical Analysis

 In order to test our method with the QPO frequencies from the sources in our sample we adopted a Bayesian approach.
-For a given set of n observations \vec{O} we wish to determine the posterior probability distribution of the system's parameters $\vec{\theta} = (r{i=1,...n}, M, j, \alpha)$, i.e.
+For a given set of n observations O we wish to determine the posterior probability distribution of the system's parameters $\theta = (r{i=1,...n}, M, j, \alpha)$, i.e.,

-$$\mathcal{P}(\vec{\theta}|\vec{O}) \propto \mathcal{P}0(\vec{\theta})\mathcal{L}(\vec{O}|\vec{\theta}) ,$$ (5)
+$$\mathcal{P}(\boldsymbol{\theta}|\boldsymbol{O}) \propto \mathcal{P}0(\boldsymbol{\theta}) \mathcal{L}(\boldsymbol{O}|\boldsymbol{\theta}),$$ (5)